 The Slavic name for the Lithuanian state, Lithuania, is the source of the word “Litvak”.
 Lithuania in most of the Slavic languages is called Litva and the term Litvak simply evolved to mean Lithuanian Jew.
 Litvaks were Jews who immigrated to the Belarusian, Lithuanian, and Ukrainian parts of the Grand Duchy of Lithuania from Germany, the Czech Republic, and Poland.

-From the initial immigration from different European countries, a large Jewish community with its own customs, traditions and way of life gradually emerged.
+From the initial wave of migrants from different European countries, a large Jewish community with its own customs, traditions and way of life gradually emerged.
 This community developed distinctive characteristics that are known historically as “Nusakh Liti” (Lithuanian way of life, way, manner).
 Based on these traits, Jews from Lithuania were referred to be “sheivet litvakes” (from Yiddish: “tribe of Litvaks”).

 Common surnames and famous people